Kilburn, South Australia

 Kilburn is a suburb in the inner north of Adelaide, South Australia.
 The suburb borders Blair Athol, Gepps Cross, Wingfield, Regency Park and Prospect.
+Kilburn has the same postcode (5084) as Blair Athol.

+History

-Kilburn has the same postcode (5084) as Blair Athol and was previously known as 'Little Chicago' before its name was changed during the 20th century.
+Kilburn was known as 'Little Chicago' up until the mid 20th century.

 Education

 The only school in Kilburn is St Brigids Primary School, a private Catholic school located on Le Hunte Street.
 It caters for year levels Reception to Year 6.
-St Gabriels Primary School is located nearby in the easterly adjacent suburb of Enfield on Whittington Street.
+St Gabriels Primary School is located nearby in the easterly adjacent suburb of Enfield, on Whittington Street.

 Transport

-Kilburn is a 10- to 15-minute drive from the CBD (Central Business District).
+Kilburn is a 10- to 15-minute drive from the Adelaide central business district.
 The suburb is well-serviced by public transport.
+Kilburn station, located on Railway Terrace, has services that go to and from the city.

-The G10 and G11 buslines pass through Kilburn and Blair Athol along Prospect Road.
-Kilburn train station, located on Railway Terrace, has services that go to and from the city.
-Buses 235, 237, 238 and 239 traverse Kilburn along Churchill Road and terminate at Kilburn, Valley View, Mawson Lakes UniSA and Arndale Shopping Centre respectively.
+Adelaide Metro G10 and G11 bus services pass through Kilburn and Blair Athol along Prospect Road.
+Buses routes 235, 237, 238 and 239 traverse Kilburn along Churchill Road and terminate at Kilburn, Valley View, Mawson Lakes University of South Australia and Armada Arndale respectively.

+Sport

+Kilburn Speedway took place on the Kilburn Oval, on the corner of Carroll Avenue and Churchill Road (34°51′39″S 138°34′56″E).
+It opened during February 1946 and closed in 1951.
+The venue hosted motorcycle speedway and held the South Australian Individual Speedway Championship four times from 1946 to 1950.